 While drinking alcohol and energy drinks together is not recommended, this doesn’t stop bartenders from making the combination when requested.
 For those that do consume energy drinks and alcohol together, the following practices are recommended:

 Due to the sheer amount of people who mix energy drinks with alcohol, it can seem harmless to consume these two drinks together.
-However, combining these alcoholic and energy drinks can come with complicated and unpredictable risks, especially for teens and young adults.
+However, combining these alcoholic and energy drinks can come with complicated and unpredictable risks, especially for teens and young adults, which may require alcoholic detox.